walmartlabs/concord-website/docs/processes-v2/flows.md

     - task: log
       in:
         msg: "${item.key} - ${item.value}"
-      withItems:
+      loop:
+        items:
           a: "Hello"
           b: "world"
 ```

-In the example above `withItems` iterates over the keys of the object.
+In the example above `loop` iterates over the keys of the object.
 Each
 `${item}` provides `key` and `value` attributes.

 Lists of nested objects can be used in loops as well: